Jandini/Jandini/README.md

 My name is Matt Janda,

 I would like to share my software engineering journey over the years.
-You can find here overview of the software I created and the tools I was using.
+You can find here projects I was working on.
+For most of the projects I developed entire application including user interface and design.

-# Year 2023
+###### Year 2023

-## WinGif
+# WinGif

 I created [WinGif](https://github.com/Jandini/WinGif), a simple windows screen capture tool that allows to quickly create animated gif files.
 It can create animated GIF files by capturing given window title or make it from individual frames saved in PNG files.